 After the Dean has approved the relationship, the Eminent Scholar will be sent one letter from the Dean to participate in this relationship and one letter from the chair explaining the program.

-Funding for the Eminent Scholar Program is provided in new faculty start-up.
+$3,000 in funding for the Eminent Scholar Program is provided in new faculty start-up.

-Funds are used for the mentor to visit UMBC, including travel, hotel and meals; to give a distinguished departmental seminar, including $500 honorarium; and to spend a substantial time with the mentee.
+Funds are used for the mentor to visit UMBC, including travel, hotel and meals; to give a distinguished departmental seminar, including a $500 honorarium; and to spend a substantial time with the mentee.

 Funds are used for the mentee to visit the mentor’s home institution, including travel, hotel and meals; to give a research seminar; and to continue the mentoring relationship.
 It is expected that there will be regular contact (e.g. at least one time per semester) between the mentor and the mentee.